This page provides information on postgraduate scholarship opportunities offered at UK universities for the academic year 2018/19.

 Schwab & Westheimer Trusts: http://www.schwabwestheimertrust.org.uk/

 This table is merely a guide to help you identify the scholarships that you may be eligible to apply for based on your immigration status.
 Each university will have additional eligibility criteria that you will need to meet in order to make an application.
 You will need to check and adhere to the information on the individual university websites for precise details on available bursaries and on how to apply.
 By clicking on the links provided in the table, you will be re-directed to the relevant webpage of each university.
-Please contact individual Universities if you have specific questions regarding your application.
+Please contact the specific university if you have questions regarding your application.
 Contact details should be included on the web page, or you can contact the relevant university student services department.

 The key at the bottom of the table explains the use of letters in the eligibility column to denote different forms of immigration status.